Best Online Master’s Degrees in: Engineering Management

 The University of Michigan also won our award for career support.
 Students and alumni can access the university's career center, which offers such services as resume building, job and internship postings, and career fairs.
 The career center also offers guides that offer advice on network building, researching employers, and writing resumes and cover letters.
 Master's students can also access the university's career center connector, an online system that includes job and internship postings.

 Ohio University claimed our award for best financial support.
-According to the National Center of Education Statistics (NCES), 89% of Ohio University’s full-time beginning undergraduate students received financial aid in the 2010-2011 school year.
+According to the National Center of Education Statistics (NCES), 89% of Ohio University's full-time beginning undergraduate students received financial aid.
 The university offers all federal Title IV need-based financial aid programs and other grants, loans, and scholarships.
-The school’s website includes information about these programs, important deadlines, and online services including a cost calculator and a financial aid estimator.
+The school's website includes information about these programs, important deadlines, and online services including a cost calculator and a financial aid estimator.

 The University of Wisconsin – Madison claimed our award for the best technology support.
 U.S. News & World Report placed the University of Wisconsin – Madison first in its rankings of student services and technology of the top online graduate engineering programs.
 Online students have access to 24/7 live technical support, live tutoring, a smartphone application, and at least some of the course content is delivered by live streaming video.